-Treatment of enterovesical fistula includes treatment of the fistula itself and the underlying disease when it is treatable.
+Treatment of enterovesical fistula includes treatment of the fistula itself and the underlying disease.
 Therefore, confirming the fistula etiology should be done before planning treatment.
 Good clinical practice is to treat with the least aggressive and highly successful treatment modality.
 Treatment approach depends on many factors like condition severity, acuity, type of fistula, patient's general condition, underlying etiology, and complications resulting from the fistula.

 Conservative or Non-Operative Approach

-Medical treatment of the symptoms and possible complications like UTI, skin excoriation, dehydration, and site infection can be used in selected patients.
-This approach can be considered in high-risk patients and with a severe, underlying disease.
+Medical treatment of the symptoms and possible complications like UTI, skin excoriation, dehydration, and site infection is often needed.
+This approach alone can be considered in high-risk patients and with a severe, underlying disease.
 The associated complication rate from this approach is found to be low in recent studies.

 Medical treatment includes treating UTI and the associated symptoms, maximizing medical treatment of the underlying disease like in Crohn's or diverticulitis, and support of the general patient's condition.

 Other conservative treatment includes non-operative measures to close the fistula like fibrin glue or other occlusive measures.
 The success rate of these measures is not high.
 They are still an option to consider in high-risk patients.